cvxgrp/scs/docs/src/algorithm/acceleration.rst

 In SCS both types of acceleration are available, though by default type-II is used since it tends to be more stable.
 If you wish to enable AA then set the :code:`acceleration_lookback` setting to a non-zero value (10 works well for many problems).
-This setting corresponds to the number of SCS iterates that AA will use to extrapolate to the new point.
+This setting corresponds to :math:`m`, the maximum number of SCS iterates that AA will use to extrapolate to the new point.

 To enable type-I acceleration then set :code:`acceleration_lookback` to a negative value, the sign is interpreted as switching the AA type (this is mostly